IanWhitney/database_index_presentation/README.md

 select * from phone_book where last_name = 'Whitney' and first_name = 'Ian';
 ```

-^The database has to pull all Whitneys from disk and find the ones that match by first name.
+^The database has to pull all Whitneys from disk and then find the ones that match by first name.

 ---